Eau Claire Police search for Brisket Bandit

-EAU CLAIRE – Police are searching for a brisket bandit.
+EAU CLAIRE – Police were searching for a brisket bandit earlier this week.
 Surveillance video captured a man stealing a piece of meat from a smoker over the weekend.
+UPDATE: Police know the name of the man and believe he is homeless, the police report said.

 “The suspect entered the victim’s back yard, licked their fingers, and made a clean getaway with 12 pounds of smoked deliciousness,” ECPD posted on its Facebook Page.

+In the video, the suspect can be seen tasting the meat before leaving with it.
+Getting a quick taste made sense to ESPN Wisconsin’s Mark Tauscher.

+“If you’re going to steal a brisket, you don’t want it to be rubbery,” Tauscher told WTMJ’s Wis.
+Morning News on Wednesday.
+“You have to take a dabble, because the last thing you want to do is steal a rubbery brisket.”

-“If you recognize this meat thief, please contact our non-emergency line or submit a tip to crimestoppers,” the FB post said.
+“If you recognize this meat thief, please contact our non-emergency line or submit a tip to crime-stoppers,” police said in the FB post said.

 TOP HEADLINES FROM THE 620 WTMJ NEWS TEAM: